code4recovery/spec/README.md

 To implement the API on your server, create a file that can take information from your database and format it in the correct specification (see below).

-The file [meeting-guide-json.php](meeting-guide-json.php) contains the simplest version of the JSON feed for PHP.
-It will require a little customization to work properly.

 For security, your script should not accept any parameters.
 It should be read-only.

-It's critically important that your data not break anyone's anonymity.
+Your data must not break anyone's anonymity.
 No last names should be used in meeting notes, and no one's face should be pictured in meeting images.

 Test your feed with the [Meeting Guide JSON Feed Validator](https://meetingguide.org/validate).
-Once it's ready, or if you have questions, use the [Meeting Guide contact form](https://meetingguide.org/contact).
+Once it's ready, or if you have questions, use the [Meeting Guide contact form](https://meetingguide.aa.org/contact).

 If you would like to share your script, we'll include a copy in this repository so that it might help future users.